 \subsubsection{Training}

-At the point branch, we experimented with two point models, PointNet++~\cite{pointnet++} or Point Transformer~\cite{zhao2021point} as initial feature encoders.
-For the graph encoder, we apply an 11-layer GAT\cite{GAT} as the initial feature encoder.
+At the point branch, we experimented with two point models, PointNet++~\citep{pointnet++} or Point Transformer~\citep{zhao2021point} as initial feature encoders.
+For the graph encoder, we apply an 11-layer GAT~\citep{GAT} as the initial feature encoder.
 Prior to the training of the network, the feature encoders at point and graph branches are independently trained on the corresponding point and graph segmentation tasks and kept frozen.

 The Point-Graph Network and the Implicit Point Module are trained simultaneously.
-First, we perform a forward pass on the Point-Graph Network, generating multi-stage point and graph features as well as predictions for the $M$ input points and $N$ graph elements.
-Subsequently, another set of $M'$ foreground points are randomly sampled, and perform forward inference on the Implicit Point Module for $M'$ predictions.
+First, we perform a forward pass on the Point-Graph Network, generating multi-stage point and graph features as well as predictions for the $M$ ($6k$) input points and $N$ graph elements.
+Subsequently, to train the Implicit Point Module, another set of $M'$ ($6k$) foreground points are randomly sampled, and perform forward inference on the Implicit Point Module for $M'$ predictions.
 After acquiring $M+M'$ point and $N$ graph predictions, we apply the Cross-Entropy loss for training.

 The two point encoder candidates: PointNet++ and Point Transformer, are both trained for 120 epochs with a learning rate of 0.002 while the GAT graph encoder is trained for 240 epochs with a learning rate of 0.02.
 The IPGN pipeline is trained for 100 epochs with a learning rate of 0.01 and for every 45 epochs, the learning rates are divided by 2.
-To improve model robustness, we employ random rotation, shift, and scaling as data augmentation during training.
+To avoid overfitting, we employ random rotation, shift, and scaling as data augmentation during training.